harvard-edge/dataperf-speech-example/README.md

 Solutions should be algorithmic in nature (i.e., they should not involve human-in-the-loop audio sample listening and selection).
 We warmly encourage open-source submissions.
 If a participant team does not wish to open-source their solution, we ask that they allow the DataPerf organization to independently verify their solution and approach to ensure it is within the challenge rules.

+# Challenge

+The challenge is hosted on [dataperf.org](https://dataperf.org) and will run from March 30 2023 through May 26 2023.
+Participants can submit solutions to [DynaBench](https://dynabench.org/tasks/speech-selection).

+## Changelog

+In case bugs or concerns are found, we will include a description of any changes to the evaluation metric, datasets, or support code here.
+Participants can re-submit their solutions to a new round on DynaBench which will reflect these changes.

+* March 30 2023: Challenge launch

 ## Downloading The Required Files

 ```